Start, and finish the ARE.

 The NALSA Approach

 The order in which you take the divisions of the ARE is really a matter of personal preference.
 However, because of the potential for transition to ARE 5.0, there is some strategy you should know.
 The message from NCARB is, “Keep testing.”
-But, because of the new ARE 5.0 division structure, passing the CD&S, PPP, and SP&D divisions of ARE 4.0 will be the most beneficial and will reduce the number of divisions required if you need to transition.
+But, because of the new ARE 5.0 division structure, passing the CD&S, PPP, and SP&D divisions of ARE 4.0 will be most beneficial.
+These three divisions will transfer to 5.0 giving you credit for four of the six divisions needed to complete 5.0.

 Generally, we recommend that you begin by taking the division that you feel most confident about passing, just to build some momentum.
 Your first exam will help you get accustomed to the testing center environment, their computer, etc., under time constraints.
 The experience will also help to relieve anxiety and lessen any intimidation for the next ARE exam.
 For information on how to select which division to take first/next, read our blog post here.